Celtic House Venture Partners

 Series A in 2007

-dna13 Inc. specializes in on-demand software solutions focused on brand and reputation management.
-The company's flagship offerings include dnaEnterprise, a comprehensive public relations and corporate communications software suite that enables organizations to manage, monitor, and measure their brand presence in real-time, and dnaMonitor, which provides media monitoring capabilities for insights into brand performance, competitor activity, and industry trends.
-Additionally, dna13 offers consulting, training, and implementation services to support users in leveraging their software effectively.
-The dnaEnterprise platform consolidates various media content sources and critical brand data into a centralized database, along with integrated applications that streamline public relations processes.
-The company serves a diverse range of sectors, including corporate communications, public relations, investor relations, government relations, human resources, and legal teams.
-Established in 2001 and headquartered in Ottawa, Canada, dna13 has formed strategic partnerships with several notable organizations in the media and communications industry.
+dna13 Inc. is a Canadian company that specializes in on-demand software solutions for brand and reputation management.
+Founded in 2001 and based in Ottawa, the company offers a suite of products, including dnaEnterprise, which is designed for public relations and corporate communications.
+This software allows organizations to manage, monitor, and measure their brand and reputation in real-time by consolidating media content, critical brand data, and stakeholder information into a centralized data warehouse.
+Additionally, dnaMonitor provides media monitoring capabilities for real-time insights into brand performance, competitor activities, and industry issues. dna13 also offers consulting, training, and implementation services to support its software users across various sectors, including corporate communications, public relations, investor relations, government relations, human resources, and legal departments.
+The company has established strategic partnerships with several industry leaders to enhance its service offerings and capabilities.

 Redmere Technology